Gleb Kalinin

 But it also stress-checks your mind.
 “Is this actually a crisis, or am I catastrophizing?”

-It separates signal from noise when anxiety amplifies everything.
+It separates signal from noise when anxiety turns everything loud.
 Not therapy.
-Just a reality check from something that doesn’t have skin in the game.
+Just a reality check from something with no skin in the game.

 Mode: devil’s advocate · anxiety filter · reality check